 I know others who have also had good results using thicker photo paper, which certainly improves the visual quality of your models or miniatures.
 For me personally, the flat look of cardstock looks better in an encounter than the matte sheen of photo paper.
 But that is something you could try if you want a different look.

 Actually, photo paper might be the way to go if you want to use a professional printing service and take advantage of getting your prints delivered.
-They might not offer basic cardstock, but you can probably get photo paper.
+They might not offer basic cardstock, but you can probably get some photo paper.

 Printing your Model